An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Discussion and Conclusions

 At dimensions $2^{10}$ and above, an additional limiting factor arises: the DMRG-step size subroutine becomes a dominant cost, while it is negligible at smaller sizes.
 In particular, it is sufficient for a single eigenvector to exhibit near full-rank structure for the runtime and memory requirements to deteriorate substantially.
 This phenomenon highlights a fundamental vulnerability of the TT format, since the efficiency of low-rank methods hinges on the compressibility of all iterates, including eigenvectors needed for the step size calculation.

-Despite these challenges, the ability to tackle large-scale problems beyond the reach of existing methods highlights the promise of the TT-based approach, motivating further development in robust preconditioning strategies, reformulation strategies, pre-processing techniques, and the exploration of alternative search directions tailored to the TT-based KKT system.
+Despite these challenges, the ability to tackle large-scale problems beyond the reach of existing methods highlights the promise of the TT based approach, motivating further development in robust preconditioning strategies, reformulation strategies, pre-processing techniques, and the exploration of alternative search directions tailored to the TT based KKT system.
 We have demonstrated that a broad class of structured semidefinite programming problems, including Correlation Clustering, Maximum Cut, and Maximum Stable Set, admit low tensor-train rank solutions.
-This structural property was exploited to develop and analyse a TT-based interior-point method (TT IPM) capable of solving instances that are otherwise intractable for conventional sparse or dense approaches.
-Our empirical results establish three key findings.
+This structural property was exploited to develop and analyse a TT based interior-point method capable of solving instances that are otherwise intractable for conventional sparse or dense approaches. {The analysis gives an inexact-Newton interpretation, local convergence under TT forcing conditions, and a safeguarded global convergence estimate.} Our empirical results establish three key findings.
 First, the central path for these problems can be traversed without incurring prohibitive memory costs as the TT ranks of the iterates remain moderate throughout the iterations, leading to low TT rank solutions.
-Second, the TT format does not hinder the superlinear convergence behaviour of the interior-point method.
+Second, the TT format does not appear to hinder the superlinear convergence behaviour of the interior-point method on the reported instances.
 Third, the method often outperforms established baselines in runtime for low TT rank instances.

 There are several promising directions for further investigation.
 Most important among these is the design of preconditioning strategies specifically adapted to the inherently non-symmetric KKT systems arising in the TT format, which could markedly enhance numerical stability, particularly in the final stages of the algorithm where ill-conditioning becomes most pronounced.
-Equally important is the investigation of alternative problem formulations for constraint-rich settings, including those employing Schur complement–based representations, such as in Graph Matching.
-Finally, adapting pre-processing techniques such as symmetry \cite{Gatermann2004, Vallentin2009} or facial reductions \cite{Drusvyatskiy2017, Kungurtsev2020} to the TT format could yield substantial improvements.
+Equally important is the investigation of alternative problem formulations for constraint-rich settings, including those employing Schur complement-based representations, such as in Graph Matching. {Another natural direction is a TT analogue of SCS, based on first-order operator splitting applied to the homogeneous self-dual conic embedding, where the dominant linear-system operations would be carried out directly in tensor-train form.} Finally, adapting pre-processing techniques such as symmetry \cite{Gatermann2004, Vallentin2009} or facial reductions \cite{Drusvyatskiy2017, Kungurtsev2020} to the TT format could yield substantial improvements.